NCAR/HPC-Docs/docs/environment-and-software/matlab-parallel-computing-toolbox.md

-# MATLAB Parallel Computing Toolbox on Casper and Cheyenne
+# MATLAB Parallel Computing Toolbox on Casper and Derecho

 The MATLAB Parallel Computing Toolbox (PCT) allows you to run MATLAB code in parallel across multiple workers, which are analogous to MPI